Call for PhD applications

 Available scholarships: 2 (one in Political Science, one in History)

-The joint doctoral fellowship program Populism, Nationalism, and Authoritarianism: Movements and Regimes brings together students and faculty researching nationalism from different disciplinary perspectives, with a particular focus on the complex and ramified relationship between authoritarianism and nationalism.
+The joint doctoral fellowship program Populism, Nationalism, and Authoritarianism: Mobilization Strategies and Discursive Repertoires brings together students and faculty researching nationalism from different disciplinary perspectives, with a particular focus on the complex and ramified relationship between authoritarianism and nationalism.
 The main objective of the interdepartmental cooperation is to integrate different disciplinary approaches in order to facilitate the regional, comparative, and global study of populist strands of nationalist politics.
-The study plan is designed to help students combine conceptual and methodological tools to generate conceptual and methodological tools to generate new insights into the genealogies and morphologies of authoritarian and nationalist politics through in-depth and comparative research.
+The study plan is designed to help students combine conceptual and methodological tools to generate conceptual and methodological tools to generate new insights into the discursive repertoires of political actors as well as the use of populist frames and topoi in everyday political interaction.
+The fellowship is intended to facilitate the combination of macro-institutional (top-down) and micro-political (bottom-up) perspectives on populist mobilization.

 Each student will have two supervisors, one from his or her “home” department, and the other from the Nationalism Studies Program.
 The Ph.D. program consists of two major phases: coursework and examination, and dissertation research and writing.
 Within the coursework, the PhD students will take core courses in the Nationalism Studies Program, including a Ph.D. seminar on populism and neo-nationalisms, with the aim of familiarizing themselves with various historical and normative approaches to a common field of inquiry.
 They will also have to satisfy the course and examination requirements of their respective doctoral programs, i.e. the Doctoral School of Political Science, International Relations, and Public Policy, and the Department of History.